Jeffery Wood

 Jeffery Wood (born December 22, 1986) is an American actor.
 He is best known for his role as Austin Warren during the first two seasons of the 1990s sitcom, In the House, and Jimmy Harrison on Sunset Beach.

-In 2017, Jeff starred alongside Nathan Fillion as the 'Warlock' in the live-action trailer for the Bungie and Activision video game, Destiny 2.
+In 2017, Wood starred alongside Nathan Fillion as the 'Warlock' in the live-action trailer for the Bungie and Activision video game, Destiny 2.

 Acting career

 Wood made his on-screen debut in commercials and guest starring television roles.
 In 1994, he landed a role in the Tony award winning Vivian Beaumont Theater revival of Carousel.
 After a year with the production, he landed his first major television role as Austin Warren in the then-NBC sitcom In the House.
 He has also made appearances on several series, including New York Undercover, The Parent 'Hood, Strong Medicine and had a contract role as Jimmy Harrison on NBC's soap opera Sunset Beach from 1997–1999.